jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 **Possible values**: `'none'` or `'auto'`.

-**Description**: The `sideButtons` property is what determines if jSlider will automatically generate the side buttons that allow the user to view the next or previous image.
+**Description**: The `sideButtons` property is what determines if jcSlider will automatically generate the side buttons that allow the user to view the next or previous image.
 If either `leftBtn` or `rightBtn` are defined, this property is overridden and no side buttons will be generated.
 The `sideButtons` property has the default value of `'auto'`.

 ***